See here for general information about finding relevant documents so that you can load them to Caselines digital case system.

 When they first start to use Caselines, most people already have document copies in PDF form, on Google Drive or local storage, with filenames commencing with the date in yyyy-mm-dd format (e.g. 2016-05-22 Agreement) so that they appear in chronological order.
-If you have PDFs in this form then, when you load them to Caselines, Caselines will recognise the date so that you do not have to type the date of each document again, and Caselines will use the rest of the file name as the title of the document.
+If you have PDFs in this form then, when you load them to Caselines, Caselines should recognise the date so that you do not have to type the date of each document again, and Caselines will use the rest of the file name as the title of the document.

 If you do not already have PDF document copies in the above format, you can still use the procedure below to load your documents to Caselines, typing in dates and titles for each document once the documents are in Caselines, but if there are a large number of documents Caselines offer a (chargeable) service which may save you time: the Scan and Title service.
 You provide Caselines with the documents (paper documents can be sent by courier or other secure delivery service) and they do the rest, creating PDF copies of documents which are not already in PDF form - e.g. by scanning in a paper document or copying an email, and typing in the date and the Title of the document - e.g. Letter Jo Smith to John Jones.